apache/apisix/docs/en/latest/tutorials/add-multiple-api-versions.md

 To execute and customize the example project per your need shown in this tutorial, here are the minimum requirements you need to install in your system:

-- [Docker Desktop](https://docs.docker.com/desktop/windows/install/) - you need [Docker desktop](https://www.docker.com/products/docker-desktop/) installed locally to complete this tutorial.
+- [Docker](https://docs.docker.com/desktop/windows/install/) - you need [Docker](https://www.docker.com/products/docker-desktop/) installed locally to complete this tutorial.
 It is available for [Windows](https://desktop.docker.com/win/edge/Docker%20Desktop%20Installer.exe) or [macOS](https://desktop.docker.com/mac/edge/Docker.dmg).

 Also, complete the following steps to run the sample project with Docker.